Working Holiday Program

 - The permit will allow multiple entries into Belgium and the rest of the Schengen Area during its period of validity.

-- Bank proof of administrative fee (please click here for explanation)
+- Proof of payment of the visa administrative fee (please click here for explanation)

 - An “all risk” insurance valid for the period of your stay and covering occupational accidents, health care including medical costs, hospitalization and return home coverage (purchased after your visa has been approved)